 - The Mickey Mouse short Get a Horse! had the characters coming through the movie screen and into the theater.
 When watching it elsewhere, the effect is somewhat less engaging.

 - Averted with the VHS release of Gremlins 2: The New Batch.
 Instead of the Gremlins invading a movie theatre, they break the VHS tape.
+The novelization has a gremlin locking the author in the closet.

 - Tropic Thunder begins with fake movie trailers.
 These might possibly make sense on DVD, but it also begins with a fake movie theater candy commercial.